[Roster Analysis]: NBA Depth Charts 2025-2026

 Jrue Holiday Shaedon Sharpe Toumani Camara Deni Avdija Donovan Clingan

-Blake Wesley Matisse Thybulle Jerami Grant Hansen Yang Robert Williams
+Scoot Henderson Vit Krejci Jerami Grant Hansen Yang Robert Williams

-Rayan Rupert Kris Murray Sidy Cissoko Duop Reath
+Blake Wesley Kris Murray Sidy Cissoko

 Sacramento Kings